-Since we began in 1999, ACT has extended our strong legacy of focus on driving consistent, accelerated technology to improve independent agency workflows.
-The resulting is a better environment for all - agents & brokers, carriers, vendors, user groups, associations, and industry consultants.
+Since our 1997 inception, ACT has extended our strong legacy of focus on driving consistent, accelerated technology to improve independent agency workflows.
+The resulting is a better environment for all - agents & brokers, carriers, vendors, user groups, and associations.

-Forward movement is never the result of one person or group - We succeed as an industry because of the passionate participation from all of our members.
-More than ever, we are responding to intense pressure from not just direct writers, but InsureTechs, emerging tech startups, and other disruptive technology forces that emerge almost daily.
+Forward movement is never the result of one person or group - We succeed as an industry because of the passionate participations from all of our members.
+More than ever, we are responding to intense pressure from not just direct writers, but InsureTechs, emerging tech startups, and other disruptive forces that emerge almost daily.
 New technologies drive opportunities, but also are a call for our distribution to anticipate and implement far more rapidly than we have ever previously experienced.

 Please accept our heartfelt thanks for your commitment to ACT.
 It's our sincere hope that you continue to be an active participant in ACT in 2020, and beyond!

-ACT continued proactive support of industry initiatives, such as ID Federation/SignOn Once, AUGIE, and WSIA ( support for the wholesale and E&S lines).
+ACT continues proactive support of industry initiatives, such as ID Federation and AUGIE.

-ACT has continued to expand our "ACT News" eNewsletter, published the 3rd Wednesday of each month, ACT News provides 4-5 brief articles with links to additional info, timely videos, interviews with industry leaders, and a calendar of events.
-Subscription to this newsletter has now surpassed 4,100 with industry-leading open and click-through rates.
+ACT also continued and expanded our "ACT News" eNewsletter, published every other month, ACT News provides 4-5 brief articles with links to additional info, timely videos, interviews with industry leaders, and a calendar of events.
+Distribution for this newsletter is now over 4,400.

 ACT continues to host two (2) in-person ACT Meetings per year, increasing attendance, working to make each meeting interactive, including featuring technology futurist keynote speakers.
-Our strategy is to co-locate these meetings industry user groups and to continue to increase in attendance.
-Along these same lines, we are successfully executing on plans to significantly increase agent attendance.
+These meetings continue to increase in attendance, and ACT is executing on plans to significantly increase agent attendance.

-Here is a printable copy of this report: ACT 2019 Accomplishments and 2020 Strategies.pdf
+Here is a printable copy of this report: ACT 2019 Accomplishments -2020 Plans.pdf

 For more information about ACT, please contact: